whlong1/cat-collector-flask-api/README.md

 python3 app.py
 ```

-## Checking Our Database
+# Checking Our Database

 We can verify that our initial migrations have gone through by jumping into the `psql` interactive shell.
-Run the following commands in your terminal, and you should see that tables for `users`, `profiles`, `cats`, and `toys` exist.
+Run the following commands in your terminal, and you should see that tables for `users` and `profiles` exist.

 ```bash
 psql cat_collector_api